WFDC-DT: WFDC station history

 The lawsuits over the affiliation contract were decided in HSN's favor, and on May 10, 1999, White removed America's Store programming due to non-payment and began broadcasting the Military Channel without warning.
 Irate viewers flooded local cable companies, who were not aware of the change themselves, with phone calls.
 The Military Channel, similar in programming but unrelated to Discovery Communications' later cable channel of the same name, had broadcast to just one million cable homes since 1993, but underwent aggressive expansion through satellite carriage and leased access to cable networks starting in 1998.
 When this did not deliver viewers, the network spent most of 1999 beset by financial trouble; WTMW was its only documented over-the-air affiliate.
 After several deals to rescue its operations fell through, the Military Channel went dark for good in July.
 WTMW left the network early on June 12.
-White said to the Post that the military programming was deeply unpopular, and "people seemed to want shopping back on our channel."
+White said to the Post that the military programming was deeply unpopular, and "people seemed to want shopping back on our channel".
 Shopping returned by way of the cable-based Panda Shopping Network, which had been newly acquired by pay-per-view operator TVN Entertainment Corporation.

-WTMW became an affiliate of the American Independent Network, which primarily broadcast reruns of old sitcoms and infomercials, on December 20 of the same year.
+WTMW became an affiliate of the American Independent Network (AIN), which primarily broadcast reruns of old sitcoms and infomercials, on December 20 of the same year.
 Without the fixed income from its HSN affiliation, however, Urban Broadcasting filed for Chapter 11 bankruptcy again in August 2000.
 Concurrently in December, Univision Communications bought all of USA Broadcasting's over-the-air stations including its 45% stake in WTMW.

-After two years with AIN, WTMW switched to the locally-based "Renaissance Network" around its launch on January 15, 2001, which provided the same general-entertainment format mixed with current affairs and politics programming with conservative viewpoints.
+After two years with AIN, WTMW switched to the locally-based "Renaissance Network" (a relaunch of National Empowerment Television) around its launch on January 15, 2001, which provided the same general-entertainment format mixed with current affairs and politics programming with conservative viewpoints.
 This was short-lived, as Univision Communications purchased WTMW outright along with the rest of Urban Broadcasting's assets in an April 2001 bankruptcy auction.
 Univision already had an established Washington affiliate, Entravision Communications' WMDO-CA, so the rechristened WFDC instead became a charter affiliate of Univision's new secondary network TeleFutura, now known as UniMás, on January 14, 2002.

-This arrangement presented the obvious deficiency of Univision's primary network remaining on a low-powered station that was not subject to must-carry rules.
+This arrangement presented the obvious deficiency of Univision's primary network remaining on a low-power station that was not subject to must-carry rules.
 On January 1, 2006, Univision Communications entered into a 16-year joint sales agreement (JSA) with Entravision, in which Entravision agreed to cede the market's Univision affiliation to WFDC in return for taking over its operation and advertising sales.
 WMDO-CA switched networks to TeleFutura on the same day.
 WMDO-CD and WFDC were to remain with their respective networks until the agreement's expiration on December 31, 2021.
 The Univision affiliation continued on WFDC at the agreement's expiration; UniMás moved to WFDC's fourth digital subchannel on the same day after WMDO-CD lost transmitting facilities and went silent.